GetUsernameFromDatabase/poorane-piljard/README.md

 The primary goal of this project was to just make a game that runs\
 It took me about 3 months to write over 2200 lines of python code.
 Starting with only knowledge from a beginners course

-I'm putting this here just to have less code laying around and in case I want to
+I'm putting this here just to have less code laying around and in case I want to refactor it (which it honestly needs)